Man accused of assaulting Burien mayor surrenders to police

 During the alleged assault, Matta said, the man swore at him and threatened him, whispering in his ear, “ ‘We’re not going to let you Latino illegals take over our city.’ ”

 Matta said he recognized the man as someone who had confronted him at least twice in the past to criticize Matta’s political stances on Latino immigrants.
-Matta reported the incident to deputies at the block party, and also gave a formal statement to a detective on Monday, Abbott said.
+Matta reported the incident to deputies at the block party and gave a formal statement to a detective Monday, Abbott said.

 Detectives are investigating the attack as malicious harassment, under the state’s hate-crime statute, Abbott said.